 Figure 5.
 Turbidity-Suspended Sediment Concentration relationships for a) the YSI turbidimeter deployed at FG3 (02/27/2012-05/23/2012) and the same YSI turbidimeter deployed at FG1 (06/13/2013-12/31/2014) b) OBS500 turbidimeter deployed at FG3 (03/11/2013-07/15/2013) and c) OBS500 turbidimeter deployed at FG3 (01/31/2014-03/04/2014).

 The T-SSC relationships varied among sampling sites and sensors but all showed acceptable r2 values (0.86-0.97).
-Lower scatter was achieved by using grab samples collected during stormflows only, when multiple sediment sources alter the color, particle sizes, and composition of suspended sediment.
-It is assumed that suspended sediment during storms is a mix of lighter-colored, smaller particles from the quarry and darker-colored, larger particles from natural areas, altering and the relationship between T and SSC compared to low flows that may be dominated by sediment only from the quarry.
+Lower scatter was achieved by using grab samples collected during stormflows only.
 For the TS deployed at FG1, the r2 value was high (0.96) but the ranges of T and SSC values used to develop the relationship were considered too small (0-12 NTU) compared to the maximum observed during the deployment period (1,077 NTU) to develop a robust relationship for higher T values.
-Instead, the T-SSC relationship developed for the YSI turbidimeter installed at FG3 (Figure 5) was used to convert T data from the TS to SSC at FG1.
-For the YSI turbidimeter, more scatter was observed in the T-SSC relationship at FG3 than at FG1 (Figure 5), but this could be attributed to the higher number and wider range of values sampled, as well as the contribution of multiple sediment sources sampled at FG3.
+Instead, the T-SSC relationship developed for the YSI turbidimeter installed at FG3 (Figure 5) was used to calculate SSC from T at FG1.
+For the YSI turbidimeter, more scatter was observed in the T-SSC relationship at FG3 than at FG1 (Figure 5), which could be attributed to the higher number and wider range of values sampled, and to temporal variability in sediment characteristics.
 The OBS turbidimeter had high r2 values and was stable between the two periods of deployment (Figure 5 b vs c).

 Estimating Uncertainty